neurocyte/ghc-android/README.md

 have a ghc clone, you can use the mirror script to avoid doing a full re-download during cloning.

-Before starting a build you will need a working gcc, git and (at least for arm builds) llvm-3.2 on the build host.
+Before starting a build you will need a working gcc, git, happy, alex and (at least for arm builds) llvm-3.2 on the build host.
+You will also need enough 32 bit support to run the Android NDK compiler.
+Usually just glibc, libstdc++ and zlib should be enough.

 To build a ghc-android compiler execute: